An die Hoffnung: History

 Reger composed the orchestral song in Meiningen in 1912.
-It was his only attempt in the genre, while he orchestrated some of his other songs originally set for voice and piano.
-It was his first setting of a text by Friedrich Hölderlin, his poem "An die Hoffnung".

-Reger had an affinity to the alto voice, collaborating with the singer Anna Erler-Schnaudt whom he met probably in 1906.
+He had an affinity to the alto voice, collaborating with the singer Anna Erler-Schnaudt whom he met probably in 1906.
 Reger dedicated the work to her, and she was the soloist in the first performance in Eisenach on 12 October 1912.
 The composer conducted the Meininger Hofkapelle.
 The song was published by Edition Peters the same year, the vocal score in September, the parts in November.